Microsoft/azure-docs.pt-pt/articles/load-balancer/load-balancer-get-started-ilb-arm-cli.md

 ---
-title: Criar um balanceador de carga básico interno – CLI do Azure
+title: Create an internal Basic Load Balancer - Azure CLI
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Neste artigo, saiba como criar um balanceador de carga interno usando CLI do Azure
+description: In this article, learn how to create an internal load balancer using Azure CLI
 services: load-balancer
 documentationcenter: na
 author: asudbring